These top 7 functional foods for your health help your body by preventing disease and promote well-being.

 Cut one whole butternut in half, spoon out the seeds and lightly criss cross the flesh with a sharp knife; microwave for ten minutes and then place in the hollow a clove of garlic, a blob of butter and a few sprigs of fresh thyme from the garden; it's such an easy herb to grow and definitely my favourite.
 Perhaps add a couple spoons of hummus if you have any, dribble the whole with olive oil and put the two halves in a hot oven for about half an hour.
 This roasted butternut squash recipe is one of our favourites to be included in your top 7 functional foods for your health.

 Mm, roasting vegetables raises the glycemic index; if you're obese a very small piece only; rather have them boiled, or in a soup.

 Only little though is about the reheating resistant starch; it's a vital subject for those battling with their weight.

 Okay, I'll admit that this quick curried chicken dish looks like a dog's breakfast.
-But it's so easy to make with three of our top 7 functional foods for your health; eggplant fried in a batter with free range eggs, slithers of apple and half a tomato.
+But it's so easy to make with three of our top 7 functional foods; eggplant fried in a batter with free range eggs, slithers of apple and half a tomato.
 The taste is to die for; the garlic, ginger, curry and jalopenos are unseen.

 Quick curried chicken is a breeze to make; always use bony parts like drum sticks that have the cartilage that is so good for our own bodies.